thijsrijkers/badge/README.md

 ## Implementation

-ZLang is implemented in Go and processes `.zl` source files.
+Zul is implemented in Go and processes `.zl` source files.
 The compiler reads ZLang code, parses it, and emits raw machine instructions targeting the x86_64 architecture.
 The output is a standalone executable file that can be run directly on Linux systems.

 ## Features